nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

         Use case ends.

 * 1c.
-ClientHub detects multiple clients of the same name
+ClientHub detects multiple clients match the same name

     * 1c1.
-ClientHub informs the user that there are multiple clients with the same name and requests the user to input the full name of the client
+ClientHub informs the user that multiple clients match the same name and requests the user to input a more specific name of the client

-        Step 1 is repeated until user inputs full name of the client.
+        Step 1 is repeated until user inputs a more specific name that only one client matches.

 **Use case: List clients**